Advantages of Online Learning

 Advantages: Some of the key advantages students have found in attending online schools is the flexibility it affords them and the ability to learn in a non-classroom environment that may be more suitable for some students who are not succeeding in traditional schools.
-Like any public school, the online public schools served by K12 are also tuition-free, thus available to any student looking for an alternative, subject to any state limitations such as enrollment caps.
+Like any public school, the online public schools powered by K12 are also tuition-free, thus available to any student looking for an alternative, subject to any state limitations such as enrollment caps.

 Traditional public schools follow a rigid schedule of daily lessons.
 In contrast, with the online public schools served by K12, students have the flexibility to determine how much time is necessary to spend on each day’s lessons.
 Although students must master their lessons and pass their exams, they can work at their own pace each day to maximize their chances for succeeding.

 Online learning also eliminates the need to travel back and forth to school, thus permitting more time for other social and developmental activities.
-This is especially valuable in the K-8 years when students have more opportunity to complete their coursework in the hours that work best for their schedule.

-In addition, because the online public schools served by K12 offer a consistent curriculum, your student will be able to maintain a progressive education regardless of where your family moves within the state, as long there is an online school offering the K12 curriculum in your new home area.
+In addition, because the online public schools powered by K12 offer a consistent curriculum, your student will be able to maintain a progressive education regardless of where your family moves within the state, as long there is an online school offering the K12 curriculum in your new home area.

 Challenges: Attending school online requires both time online as well as time offline to successfully complete required lessons.
 However, some students find the amount of time required to be in front of a computer daunting.
-The amount of time your child spends on his or her computer is in part dependent on the grade he or she is in.
-K-8 students spend less time in front of a computer while students in grades 9-12 spend significantly more time working online.

 Q: Is using the K12 online school platform difficult?

 Advantage: Students access the online learning system through a unique user name and password.
-Once logged into the online learning system, students have almost everything they need for their online schooling, including course calendars, online lessons, course progress tracking, supplemental tools, and class connect access, all available in the same place.
+Once logged into the online learning system, students have almost everything they need for their online schooling, including course calendars, online lessons, course progress tracking, supplemental tools, and Class Connect access, all available in the same place.

 Q: I will be teaching my child for the first time; as my child’s Learning Coach what can I expect?

-As your child’s Learning Coach, you will play a far greater role and more responsibility in your child’s education than if your child attended a bricks and mortar school.
 A Learning Coach supports the student in the learning process while they are enrolled in the K12 program.
 Coaches are responsible for ensuring their student is on track with assignments and coursework as well as communicating with their teachers throughout the school year.
 Learning Coaches play an active role, especially in the early grades.

-Parents who do not speak English or have limited English language fluency may find taking on this new role of Learning Coaches especially challenging.
+Parents who do not speak English or have limited English language fluency may find taking on this new role of Learning Coach especially challenging.
 However, K12 pairs the family with an English Language teacher as well as the student’s general education teacher and the English Language teacher works with the student daily in simultaneous instruction to help the student where the Learning Coach cannot.

 Q: How structured is the online school day?

-Challenge: While there is flexibility of when and where during the day your student does his or her coursework, all students are expected to complete schoolwork each day and attend virtual classroom sessions as scheduled by their teachers and to achieve a year's academic growth in a year's time.
+Challenge: While there is flexibility of when and where during the day your student does his or her coursework, all students are expected to complete schoolwork each day, attend virtual classroom sessions as scheduled by their teachers, and to achieve a year's academic growth in a year's time.
 When students are not learning at grade level and need additional support from teachers, there will be more time requirements as to when a student must attend live lesson sessions.
-These sessions may be as little as a few hours a week, or as much as 20-25 hours a week, depending upon how much direct teacher instruction a student requires.
+These sessions may be as little as a few hours a week, or as much as 20–25 hours a week, depending upon how much direct teacher instruction a student requires.
 In addition to complying with state attendance requirements, all students must also comply with all state testing requirements.
-The state testing location may not be near your house and as such you may have to travel to take state proctored tests.
+The state testing location may not be near your house and as such, you may have to travel to take state proctored tests.